OSH Answers Fact Sheets

 Does sunlight cause skin cancer?

-There is convincing evidence that sunlight causes skin cancer.
+There is evidence that sunlight causes skin cancer.
 Skin cancer can be treated and cured without serious consequences.
 However, in some cases the condition can be life-threatening if not diagnosed in time.

 Skin cancer is an occupational concern for people who work under the sun.
 The risk however, may be reduced through awareness of the problem, and by taking measures to prevent exposure to sunlight.